What is Commonwealth Day and what is the history behind it?

 Originally known as Empire Day, Commonwealth Day was established in 1902 to honour Queen Victoria the year after she died.

-What will happen on Commonwealth Day this year?
+What happened on Commonwealth Day this year?